 After all, I needed to be up early.
 I would be saddling up at dawn with Jarrett to do the chores that keep a working ranch working.

-The 10 ranches of Montana Bunkhouses Working Ranch Vacations are all in Sweet Grass County, just off I-90 near Big Timber, Montana.
+The 20-plus ranches of Montana Bunkhouses Working Ranch Vacations are scattered all over the state, with most concentrated in Sweet Grass County, just off I-90 near Big Timber, Montana.
 A vacation here can be easily combined with a visit to Yellowstone National Park (about 90 miles south) and an exploration of the Lewis and Clark National Historic Trail.
 The nearest airports are in Bozeman (61 miles west) and Billings (81 miles east).
 For a Montana travel planner, visit www.visitmt.com or call 800/847-4868.

 ACCOMMODATIONS: Bunkhouse ranchers limit guests to one family or small group at a time on each ranch.
 Lodgings range from comfortable private cottages and upgraded bunkhouses to ranch-house guest bedrooms, tepees, or even a sheepherder’s wagon.
 There are also vacation-home rentals.
 Contact Montana Bunkhouses Working Ranch Vacations at 406/932-6719, or 406/222-6101 for information on accommodations.